Best Nike Running Shoes of 2025

 Cons:

-The Nike Pegasus Trail 5 isn’t just our favorite Nike trail running shoe — it’s one of our favorites in our best trail running shoes guide.
+The Nike Pegasus Trail 5 isn’t just our favorite Nike trail running shoe — it’s one of our favorites in our Best Trail Running Shoes guide as well.
 Our primary tester for this shoe calls it her “magic slipper” for daily, non-technical trail running.
-At 10.2 ounces, they’re not the lightest shoe.
-And the 9.5-millimeter drop is on the higher end.
-But for anyone looking for a daily trail runner from Nike, the Pegasus Trail 5 is as good as it gets.
+At 10.2 ounces, they’re not the lightest shoes, and the 9.5-millimeter drop is on the higher end, but for anyone looking for a daily trail runner from Nike, this is as good as it gets.

-Read our Nike Pegasus Trail 5 review.
+Read our full Nike Pegasus Trail 5 review to learn more about this shoe.

 Claimed Weight: 10.2 ounces (289 grams) | Drop: 9.5 millimeters | Support: Neutral